jmkr-ece-git/PWM-Generator/README.md

 - Motor speed controller

 ## PWM Generator using Verilog-HDL
 PWM generator was designed in Verilog-HDL using `Xilinx Vivado 2022.2`.
-There are few changes that are to be done before doing the simulation
+There are few changes that has to be done in the Simulation time
 ### How to create a project in Xilinx Vivado 2022.2?
 - Step 1: Open Vivado 2022.2 on your system